Credit: @indyclinton/Instagram

 “We were set on calling her Paloma at first.
 That was her name, and nothing was going to change that.
 But I was reading the book to Navy [her son] one night and it came to me.
 I sat up and yelled, ‘What about Bambi?’ and from then on it stuck.”

-Clinton is unfazed by people’s criticism of her choice – she says ‘unique names are the new trend’ and ‘people will criticise anything’.
+Clinton was unfazed by people’s criticism of her choice – she said ‘unique names are the new trend’ and ‘people will criticize anything.’

 She added: “She couldn’t be a Paloma now – she’s my Bambilicious.”

-Clinton isn’t the only person to have gone viral after naming their daughter Bambi – former Love Island star Molly-Mae Hague named her little girl the same.
+Clinton isn’t the only person to have gone viral after naming their daughter Bambi – former Love Island star Molly-Mae Hague gave her little girl the same name.

 Related Article: Influencer Breaks Down Over Backlash To Baby’s ‘Different’ Name